The legal test the local authority must apply

 State the outcome you want

-In your SEND35A, clearly state that you want the Tribunal to order the LA to carry out an EHC needs assessment.
+In your SEND35A, clearly state that you want the Tribunal to order the local authority to carry out an EHC needs assessment.
 You can also indicate which professionals you believe should be involved in the assessment.

 - 5